FixedEffects/FixedEffectModels.jl/README.md

 The function `reg` estimates linear models with
-  - high dimensional categorical variable (intercept or interacted with continuous variables).
+  - high dimensional categorical variable (avoiding the construction of a design matrix with many dummy variables).
   - instrumental variables (via 2SLS)
   - robust standard errors (White or clustered)